Huxpro/huxpro.github.io/README.md

 ### Support

+- Feel free to fork.
+Please keep the copyright link in the footer
-- Expect Star when forked
+- Expect Star if you like/fork it
 - Any problem, just open an issue here

 ### Thanks